rayonprotocol/rayonprotocol-reverseinquiry-prototype/README.md

 ![image](https://user-images.githubusercontent.com/20614643/40899626-da3ef344-6802-11e8-91ba-b4006f9771d1.png)

-#### Sign Up
+#### Create Account

-Type nickname after selecting "Borrower" or "Lender".
-After clicking the sign up button and refreshing the page, the sign up and login processes are completed simultaneously.
-After logging in, the Navigation Bar menu at the top gets added.
+Click the Create Account button on the top right-hand corner of the screen.
+Type user ID after selecting "Borrower" or "Lender" for account type.
+Click the Submit button and confirm the data publishing transaction on Metamask.
+After confirming the transaction on your browser console, refresh the page which will complete the Create Account and login processes simultaneously.
+Once logged in, the Navigation Bar menu will be added and viewable at the top of the screen.

 ![image](https://user-images.githubusercontent.com/20614643/40899656-0572ddf0-6803-11e8-8fd1-490a49f974f9.png)